Design PhD 2023 Summer School

 Therefore, the School embraces the collaborative studio format within the doctoral didactic path.
 It intends to sustain doctoral students’ capabilities in applying their competencies and expertise, to develop an investigation of their own research theme and process as an unscripted assemblage of epistemological, experimental, and cognitive models, and a codification of non-textual knowledge and practices, including negative and tacit knowledge, learned ignorance, and biases.

-The School offers stimulating lectures and collaborative activities where students, working in teams, will have the opportunity to integrate, through a peer-to-peer exploration and discussion, the insights provided by a Guest lecturer and a Keynote Event, and a collective + individual exercise.
+The School offers stimulating lectures and collaborative activities where students, working in teams, will have the opportunity to integrate, through a peer-to-peer exploration and discussion, the insights provided by the lectures and a collective + individual exercise.

 The School will deal with critical discourse involving